Social Work Program Overview

 Bachelor of Social Work Coursework

-To view all required Evening and Weekend courses for a BSW click here.
+To view all required Evening courses for a BSW, click here.

 Required Comprehensive Assessment

-- A content-based exam measuring student learning and retention within the BSW major
+This is a content-based exam measuring student learning and retention of the BSW subject matter.

-The BSW program requires a laptop with Microsoft Office 2010 or later, and wireless and webcam capability.
+The BSW program requires a computer with Microsoft Office 2010 or later with webcam capability.